pettitto/TechTest/README.md

 For additional security, it's worth bearing in mind that on a standard Amazon Linux 2 AMI that it comes with a user already set up with full sudo privileges, which in this case is called ec2-user.
 It's good practice to remove any entries in the sudoers file that you either don't recognise or are standard users that come with the OS by AWS.
 Leaving these in could give an intruder unwanted access.

 With relation to trying to protect the VM from attacks, we've already changed the SSH port and disabled logging in as the root user.
 Additional to that, within the AWS console, I have restricted which IP address can connect to the VM, this can be useful for internal based services or if you want to limit various IP ranges from being able to access the host/service.
 This was done within the security section with the AWS security panel.
-This can be done as part of a standard build within Terraform too by adding a resource "aws_security_group".
-I did attempt this but came across a few issues with remote execution - the idea was that I was looking to have the SSH Port change script deployed as part of the build and executed, that way, we could automarically just SSH onto the host on port 5522 - I'd need a bit more time to investigate and test this further.
+This can be done as part of a standard build within Terraform too by adding a resource "aws_security_group". ***I did attempt this but came across a few issues with remote execution - the idea was that I was looking to have the SSH Port change script deployed as part of the build and executed, that way, we could automatically just SSH onto the host on port 5522 - I'd need a bit more time to investigate and test this further.***

 Wrote a script to check diskspace '/'.
 This logs out to a logfile as requested with a datetime and the amount if space that's left available.
 This has been added to cron and runs every 5 minutes as requested.